 However, if you’re in a house with a relatively large yard, you’ll be good to go, but they’ll still need exercise and stimulation, so get those sneakers on!

 Standard Sheepadoodles are usually medium to large.
-The standard sized Sheepadoodle grows to about 45 to 80 pounds (18 to 30 Kg) and a maximum of 13 to 27 inches (56 to 66 cm) in height.
+As mentioned above the standard-sized Sheepadoodle grows to about 60 to 80 pounds (18 to 30 Kg) and a maximum of 16 to 22 inches (40 to 55 cm) in height.

 Sometimes, if the Sheepdog parent is huge, then the Sheepadoodle pup can grow quite a bit larger than other pups.

 One example is Zammy the therapy dog, which you can watch in this video:

 Also thrown into the mix are Mini Sheepadoodles that are a mix of Mini Poodles and Standard Sheepdogs.
 They measure under 20 inches (51 cm) in height and weigh between 24 to 44 pounds (11 to 20 kg).
 Miniature Sheepadoodles are also sometimes called a Micro Sheepadoodle.

 Mini Sheepadoodles are in demand far and wide due to their utterly adorable good looks and charismatic charm.
 It might not be as small as a toy poodle, but they are lovable and kind-hearted, and you’ll want to cuddle them all day.

 #5 Hey Good Looking!

 Sheepadoodles have sturdy and solid builds, with square or rounded faces and elongation at the snout.
 The skull has a broad look and appears dome shaped.

 They also have signature gorgeous low hanging ears, and their eyes are small and set between medium length hair.